northern spotted skink with bold ocelli along its sides

 Diet

-Insectivorous - feeds on insects, spiders, wētā, and other small invertebrates.
-Also eats fruit and berries when available.
-A diurnal skink that basks in the sun on rocks and logs.
-Active during the day, particularly in the morning and late afternoon.
+Insectivorous.
+Feeds on insects, spiders, wētā, and small invertebrates.
+Also eats fruit and berries.
+Diurnal skink active in morning and late afternoon.

 Habitat

 Coastal forests, scrublands, and rocky outcrops.
-Prefers habitats with plenty of rocks and logs for basking, and dense vegetation for cover.
-Often found in coastal areas, where it tolerates salt spray and windy conditions.
+Prefers habitats with rocks and logs for basking.
+Tolerates salt spray and windy coastal conditions.

 Range

-New Zealand - found only in the Marlborough region of the South Island, particularly in the coastal areas and river valleys.
-One of the most restricted ranges of any South Island skink, confined to the northeastern part of the island.
+Found only in Marlborough region of South Island.
+Particularly in coastal areas and river valleys.
+One of most restricted ranges of any South Island skink.

 Endemism